messaging / netiquette

 Like we said above, while everyone has their own style, we'd still guess medium-ish.
 Around 75-150 words.
 Not all the words you'll ever send them, just the initial message.

-That's approximately the length of the previous section.
+That's approximately the length of the first section, "Don't be a lump."
 No, of course you don't need to count the words in your messages, that's just a general idea.
 Too short or too long may be a pitfall. (see below)

 How short is too short?